SciML/DifferentialEquations.jl/README.md

 If you have any questions, or just want to chat about solvers/using the package, please feel free to chat in the [Gitter channel](https://gitter.im/JuliaDiffEq/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).
 For bug reports, feature requests, etc., please submit an issue.
 If you're interested in contributing, please see the [Developer Documentation](https://juliadiffeq.github.io/DiffEqDevDocs.jl/latest/).

+## Supporting and Citing

+The software in this ecosystem was developed as part of academic research.
+If you would like to help support it, please star the repository as such metrics may help fund this work in the future.
+If you use JuliaDiffEq software as part of your research, teaching, or other activities, we would be greatful if you could cite our work.
+[Please see our citation page for guidelines](http://juliadiffeq.org/citing.html).

 --------------------------------